PublicI/nuxt-template/_README.md

 ## Development

-To run this project locally, open a terminal, navigate to the project's directory and execute:
+To start a development version of this project locally, open a terminal, navigate to the project's directory and run:

 ```sh
 npm run dev